-Requirements Hours The requirements of a an undergraduate major s in a lower-division introductory or vith indigenous studies content, such 3 E 314V Introduction to Literature and Culture (Topic 5: Native American Literature and Culture) HIS 317L Topics in United States History (Topic 8: Introduction to Native American Histories) Or other courses fr om an approved list s (one course) from a list of approved ne courses with 100% content related to indigenous studies 3 Twelve semester hours (four courses) of classes with at 12 least 30% content related to Native American and Indigenous
+Requirements Hours The requirements of an undergraduate major a lower-division introductory or h indigenous studies content, such 3 E 314V Introduction to Literature and Culture (Topic 5: Native American Literature and Culture) HIS 317L Topics in United States History (Topic 8: Introduction to Native American Histories) Or other courses fron n an approved list ' one course) from a list of approved courses with 100% content related to ligenous studies 3 (four courses) of classes with at d to Native American and Indigenous 12 Please Note: conference course that he opportunity to enroll in a 3-hour allows students to work with issues he Southwest.
+This course can count ur requirement.

-Studies.
-1 Please Note:

-Students will be given the opportunity to enroll in a 3-hour conference course that allows students to work with issues in Indigenous Texas or the Southwest.
-This course can count toward the above 12-hour requirement.